Thy Lab

 a screening at Thy Lab, Hong Kong.

 Thy Lab (Chinese: 旲堂) is an independent art space in Hong Kong with a focus on visual research, film, performance art, and educational programs.
 It is home to a collection of Hong Kong home-made movies and family photographs, which constitutes the largest collection of found footage in Hong Kong, comprising 9.000 items donated by local residents.

 Located in Sham Shui Po, the space is also used as an artist-run squat as it occupies a re-purposed Hong Kong rooftop slum that is turned into a theatre with free admission policy.
 Since 2013, the back alley space has been occupied, reclaimed as a 24-hour open-air public art museum, and renamed as Thy Lane Museum.

 Hosting screenings, performances, and workshops, Thy Lab has produced collectively-authored films, performances and exhibitions, and has trained around 500 filmmakers and performers.
 Since 2013, the space hosted international artists and scholars, notably South Korean filmmaker Kim Ki Duk, Italian actor Marco Paolini, philosopher Gabriel Rockhill and Hong Kong actress Maggie Cheung.
+Through a series of retrospectives, it introduced the work of various master film and theatre artists to Hong Kong, including Jean Rouch., Romeo Castellucci, Richard Williams, Silvano Agosti, Gian Maria Volontè.

 In 2024, it celebrated its 10-years anniversary with the immersive performative gala Thieves, An Auction of Stolen Art, and in 2025, Academia Sinica in Taipei organised a retrospective of its art and research work.